olatkem2/World_Football_Data/README.md

 6. Git and Github: This is our version control tool to enable collaboration and seamless CI[continuous Integration].
 7. VS Code: This is our Integrated Development Environment, IDE where we can initiate our virtual environment in the terminal and easily make changes to a cloned branch of our project,commit and merge.
 8. Power BI: This is our Business Intelligence Layer to tell story in digestible form coming as insights.
+9. Airflow/Shipyard/Github Actions: I will decide which to use for orchestration during the project.

 I will not cover the installation and config steps for the listed tools as I have already done so in my previous project, click the link above.